ethyca/fides/docs/fides/docs/tutorial/policy.md

 | data_qualifier | String | The acceptable or non-acceptable level of deidentification |
 | action | Choice | A string, either `ACCEPT` or `REJECT` |

+> For more detail on Policy resources, see the full [Policy resource documentation](../language/resources/policy.md).

 ### Maintaining a Policy

 As global privacy laws change and businesses scale, a company's policies will evolve with them.
 We recommend that updating this resource file becomes a regular part of the development planning process when building a new feature.